hughperkins/coriander/README.md

 Compiled into LLVM IR, this looks like: [examples/testcudakernel1.ll](examples/testcudakernel1.ll)

-Then, using `ir-to-opencl`, we can convert this into OpenCL, giving [examples/testcudakernel1.cl](examples/testcudakernel1.cl)
+Then, using [src/ir-to-opencl.cpp](src/ir-to-opencl.cpp), we can convert this into OpenCL, giving [examples/testcudakernel1.cl](examples/testcudakernel1.cl)

 It's not very beautiful OpenCL, but it's OpenCL.
 Standard, compilable, portable.